syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-DigitalSignature.md

 'Load an existing signed PDF document
 Dim loadedDocument As PdfLoadedDocument = New PdfLoadedDocument("Input.pdf") 'Get signature field
-Dim signatureField As PdfLoadedSignatureField = loadedDocument.Form.Fields[0] As PdfLoadedSignatureField
+Dim signatureField As PdfLoadedSignatureField = TryCast(loadedDocument.Form.Fields(0), PdfLoadedSignatureField)

 'X509Certificate2Collection to check the signer's identity using root certificates Dim collection As X509CertificateCollection = New X509CertificateCollection()